U.S. says MetLife too-big-to-fail lawsuit should be dismissed

-May 11 (Reuters) - The U.S. government on Monday said MetLife Inc’s lawsuit fighting its designation as being systemically important to the economy, often referred to as “too big to fail”, should be dismissed.
+(Reuters) - The U.S. government on Monday said MetLife Inc’s (MET.N) lawsuit fighting its designation as being systemically important to the economy, often referred to as “too big to fail”, should be dismissed.

 MetLife had in January became the first nonbank to challenge a decision by the Financial Stability Oversight Council, a panel led by Treasury Secretary Jacob Lew, that it qualified as a systemically important financial institution.